 Before laying down the entire roadmap, I’d like to quickly highlight what a career in product management would entail.

 You can jump directly to the steps if you’d like, but I recommend leaving nothing out.

 If a product manager had to describe what they do in layman’s terms, they would probably say something along the lines of:

 “My job is to come up with new products and make sure they (and the existing ones) succeed.”

 Obviously, there’s a lot more to the job description than just that.

 A product manager is responsible for identifying opportunities by studying the market, coming up with ideas to claim those opportunities, and (possibly) working with multiple teams to transform those ideas into practical solutions with product development – in addition to monitoring the progress of existing products.

 They have courses you can take to further your understanding of product management.
-However, their One Week PM course is by far one of the best starter PM courses you can take.
-It also provides a product management certification upon completion, which you can add to your LinkedIn profile.
+Their PM courses are by far one of the best starter PM courses you can take.
+They also provide a product management certification upon completion, which you can add to your LinkedIn profile.

 Their course provides exclusive access to tons of audio and video interviews with leading product managers and industry leaders.
 You also get access to the world’s largest Product Manager Slack community, which has over 7000+ product pros from around the globe.